eyal0/valgrind-false-positive/README.md

 First, I learned how Valgrind memcheck works: For every bit in memory and in registers in the CPU, Valgrind keeps track of whether or not that bit has a "defined" value.
 "Defined" means that the bit was set by the program.
 For example, if you declare a variable, all the bytes in that variable are marked undefined.
 After you assign a value to it, those bits get marked defined.
 (Another thing that Valgrind keeps track of, per byte in memory, is whether or not it is "accessible", that is, you didn't walk off the end of your array.
 That part isn't pertinent for this bug.)

 Valgrind stores all of this in the "shadow" memory.
-Knowing that most memory is never accessed and knowing that most bytes are either enitrely defined or entirely undefined, Valgrind can compress the shadow memory instead of storing 9 bits per byte.
+Knowing that most memory is never accessed and knowing that most bytes are either enitrely defined or entirely undefined, Valgrind has all sorts of tricks to store the shadow memory.

 Valgrind can also compute the definedness of variables based on that of other variables: